Tom Wiggin

-Tom Wiggin (born July 6, 1955) is an American actor, writer and entrepreneur.
+Tom Wiggin (born July 6, 1955) is an American actor, writer, producer and director.
 He is best known for creating the role of nefarious businessman Kirk Anderson on the long-running soap opera As the World Turns.

 Early life, family and education

 Wiggin was born in New York City and raised in Alexandria, Virginia.
 He began acting in community theater at age eight.

 He graduated from St. Paul's School in Concord, New Hampshire, where he continued to act while playing three varsity sports.

 He attended Columbia University in New York for three semesters, then left to pursue his acting career.